Crash and Burn (Savage Garden song)

-"Crash and Burn" is a song by Australian pop group Savage Garden from their second album, Affirmation, released as the album's fourth single (third in the UK) on 20 March 2000.
-It reached the top 20 in Australia, Canada, New Zealand, and the United Kingdom, as well as number 24 on the US Billboard Hot 100, becoming their last hit on the chart.
+"Crash and Burn" is a song by Australian pop duo Savage Garden from their second album Affirmation (1999).
+It was released as the album's fourth overall single, sent to radio in the United States on 13 March 2000; in that region, it was released as the second single.

-Background
+The track received positive reception from music critics, and became a decently successful hit for the duo.
+The track topped the Canadian adult contemporary chart while entering the top ten in Croatia, Czechia, and the US Adult Contemporary chart.
+In the United States, the track hit number 24 on the Billboard Hot 100, becoming their last charting single there to date.
+"Crash and Burn" later received the award "Most Performed Australian Work Overseas" at the APRA Music Awards of 2002.

+Content

 The song's lyrics describe the difficult search for solace and meaningful relationships in a cold world, peaking in a chorus that argues it is fine to "crash and burn" during tough times in order to get over heartache and pain.
-In a June 2017 interview, singer Darren Hayes described it as one of his favourite Savage Garden songs: "Musically it’s a dear song to me, because it’s all the words I wished someone would have said to me during the period after the first Savage Garden album."
+According to the sheet music published on Musicnotes.com, the track is written in the key of E major, with the vocals ranging from C#4—B5.
+In a June 2017 interview, lead singer Darren Hayes named "Crash and Burn" as one of his favourite Savage Garden songs saying, "Musically it’s a dear song to me, because it’s all the words I wished someone would have said to me during the period after the first Savage Garden album."

+Critical reception

+Chuck Taylor of Billboard magazine reviewed the track positively, writing, "Musical maestro and Savage partner Daniel Jones and producer Walter Afanasieff set the instrumental stage with a barrage of gentle keyboards and a persistent but embracing percussive edge against Hayes' emotional vocal."
+Taylor ended his review with, "Radio shouldn't hesitate to get this one going for the long haul."

 Music video

+Yariv Garber directed the music video for "Crash and Burn".
+The video first made its debut on VH1 for the week ending 19 March 2000.
+It was then added to MTV for the week ending 10 April 2000.

+Synopsis

-The video is shot in a partially fantastical theme, featuring scenes of troubled young adults interspersed with scenes of the group singing in a warehouse.
+The video is shot in a partially fantastical theme, featuring actress Abigail Culwell watching scenes of troubled young adults interspersed with scenes of the group singing in a warehouse.
 Messages such as "stay connected" and lyrics from the song, such as "fall apart" appear on the screen.
 At the end of the video, Hayes uses Auslan to sing the last lyrics of the song.